TJones305/GXBC_2020/README.md

 ####  A link to site is here: [Gerrards Cross Bowls Club](https://tjones305.github.io/GXBC_2020/)

  **This is the new main website for Gerrards Cross Bowls Club.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential new members be they youthful or of the elder generation.**
+It is designed to be responsive on a range of devices, making it accessible to potential new members of all generations.
+This site is also designed to act in a basic manner so that current members can access the latest news at a glace, but also go to other sites required, such as county and national pages.**
+ **This will mean that more sensitive information, as can be found on the exsisting site, can be moved to the members only website at myClubhouse**

 > ### User Experience (UX) User stories